juice10n/gtm-brain-public/README.md

 ## What This Is

 This is not a framework written on a whiteboard or borrowed from a book.
-It was built from real operating experience, codified into a system, and pressure-tested against published practitioner frameworks.
+It was built from real operating experience, codified through systematic pattern analysis of my own customer calls, decks, and deal work, and pressure-tested against published practitioner frameworks.

 The methodology is organized into 10 tenets that form a system, not a checklist.
 They're interconnected: a weak ICP poisons positioning, messaging, outbound, and pipeline quality.
 A missing sales process breaks everything downstream.
 The tenets are the thinking.
 The tools and playbooks in this repo are the execution.